arclabs561/ai-visual-test/docs/api/PRIMARY_API.md

 ## Documentation Site

-The documentation site is served at `/docs-site/index.html` and uses ai-browser-test to test itself (meta-testing).
+The documentation site is served at `/docs-site/index.html` and uses ai-visual-test to test itself (meta-testing).

 ### Running the Documentation Site